-This was one of the key findings from Gallup’s State of the American Manager report back in 2015.
-It conveys the importance of the manager-employee relationship and is a good reminder for me—as well as the HR teams I have conversations with everyday—of the impact that you can gain through increased investment in your managers and leadership team.
+This was one of the key findings from Gallup’s State of the American Manager report.
+It conveys the importance of the manager and employee relationship and is a good reminder for me—as well as the HR teams I have conversations with everyday—of the impact that you can gain through increased investment in leadership and manager-driven employee recognition ideas.

-That’s why I sat down to write this article: to discuss the merits of a manager-driven recognition program, in comparison to peer-to-peer recognition programs that you might be considering.
+That’s why I sat down to write this article: to discuss the merits of a manager-driven employee recognition program, in comparison to peer-to-peer employee recognition programs that you might be considering.

-Manager-driven recognition programs, as the name implies, allow rewards to be given at the discretion of the manger.
+Manager-driven employee recognition programs, as the name implies, allow employee rewards to be given at the discretion of the manager.
 This means that managers have the autonomy to recognize and reward employees based on company-established guidelines for which behaviors deserve to be recognized.
-There are several reasons why this type of recognition is powerful:
+There are several reasons why this type of manager recognition is powerful:

-Recognition is a great way to nurture this relationship in a positive direction and show employees that their manager both sees all the hard work they’re putting in and values them as an integral part of the team.
-A simplified, centralized platform for distributing rewards helps to build manager adoption, learn more about ours online here.
+Employee recognition is a great way to nurture this relationship in a positive direction and show employees that their manager both sees all the hard work they’re putting in and values them as an integral part of the team.
+A simplified, centralized platform for distributing employee rewards helps to build manager adoption.

 As we’ve learned with Millennial and Gen Z cohorts, these employees thrive in finding a sense of purpose and contributing to the greater org - seeing how their contributions shape the business will continue to inspire them towards increased effort and performance.
 Because managers frequently serve as liaisons between front-line employees and senior executives at a company, they have the unique opportunity to connect how the employee’s behavior supports the broader business.

-If you’re not considering manager-driven programs, you might be weighing the alternative: peer-to-peer programs (P2P).
-P2P programs allow for multi-directional recognition, with rewards distributed from an employee to their manager, employee to employee, etc. They’re usually points based and are, most notably, a higher frequency reward model.
+If you’re not considering manager-driven employee recognition programs, you might be weighing the alternative: peer-to-peer recognition programs (P2P).
+P2P programs allow for multi-directional employee recognition, with employee rewards distributed from an employee to their manager, employee to employee, etc. They’re usually points based programs and are, most notably, a higher frequency reward model.

-You may be asking: “What’s wrong with high-frequency rewards?”
-Conceptually, this characteristic of P2P recognition and reward programs sound like a great idea but can lead to some major downsides.
+You may be asking: “What’s wrong with high-frequency employee rewards?”
+Conceptually, this characteristic of P2P reward programs sounds like a great idea but can lead to some major downsides.

 Let’s dig in a bit deeper:

-P2P recognition programs tend to lead to diminishing marginal impact and utility.
-This means that rewards become less impactful with each reward you receive.
+Peer-to-peer employee recognition programs tend to lead to diminishing marginal impact and utility.
+This means that employee rewards become less impactful with each reward you receive.
 Employees get used to the small recognition interactions and start to blur out why they received the points to begin with.

 Here are a few additional reasons why the high-frequency nature of P2P programs may not be the best idea: